-Ms. Lincoln offers insight into the business implications due to changing regulatory regimes and on-the-ground imperatives necessary for clients to transform and adapt their business models to achieve long-term success.
+Ms. Lincoln offers insight into the business implications of changing regulatory regimes, helping clients transform and adapt their business models to achieve long-term success.

 Prior to joining the firm, Ms. Lincoln was a Practice Manager at McKinsey & Co., where she helped drive client and knowledge projects within the Corporate and Investment Banking Practice.

-During her tenure there, Ms. Lincoln helped develop corporate and business unit strategies for banks and other financial institutions in order to achieve differentiation, growth, operational efficiency, and risk management objectives.
+During her tenure there, she helped develop corporate and business unit strategies for banks and other financial institutions in order to achieve differentiation, growth, operational efficiency, and risk management objectives.